 “Summer’s coming,” Rose said.
 “I don’t want you to become a statistic.
 You need to learn how to swim.”

-“Do we need to do mommy an’ me lessons?”
-Da’Quarius said.
-“I’m too old for dat, and your way too old, biddy.”
+“But do we need to do mommy an’ me lessons?”
+Da’Quarius asked.
+“I’m too old for dat, an’ your way too old, biddy.”

 “Stop calling us biddies!”
 Rose said.

 “Then stop being a damn biddy!”
 Helen called from the other room before cackling.
 She had recently taken the medication for her hip pains.